Email Protocols and its Importance

 When you connect your laptop or computer to your ISP mail server to download (collect) your mail, you do so using an email client (such as Outlook) which connects to your account on the mail server using one of two protocols.
 These are either the POP3 protocol or the IMAP4 protocol.
 Some mail servers support both protocols, while others support one or the other.

 The Simple Mail Transfer Protocol developed with the birth of the modern Internet, or World Wide Web, around 1980.
 Before this networked computers, mainly mainframes, used mail protocols to transfer messages between themselves.
 With the birth of the Internet, a universal protocol was developed from the various standards in use before then.
-This universal standard became know as SMTP.
+This universal standard became known as SMTP.

 Probably, the most widely used mail transfer protocol between the email server and the client, POP3 stands for Post Office Protocol version 3.